jonathan-smith-1/image_transfer_learning/README.md

 Udacity's excellent [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
 Since finishing the course I have extended that work into what you see in this repository.

-For the transfer learning I used [Tensorflow Hub's](https://www.tensorflow.org/hub/) Inception V3 network to convert images to feature vectors.
-There are loads of other options on Tensorflow Hub that would drop in too.
+For the transfer learning I used Tensorflow Hub's [Inception V3](https://www.tensorflow.org/hub/modules/google/imagenet/inception_v3/feature_vector/1) network to convert images to feature vectors.
+There are loads of other options on Tensorflow Hub that easily drop in instead.

 The model itself is then a single linear layer (i.e. linear regression!), which produces 85% classification accuracy on the test data.
 More complex models and careful tuning would surely outperform this.
-.
+Using TensorFlow Hub's [Inception ResNet V2](https://www.tensorflow.org/hub/modules/google/imagenet/inception_resnet_v2/feature_vector/1) model instead takes longer to process the images but achieves a slightly higher accuracy of 86.1%,

 I feel that this  shows the remarkable power of transfer learning, which has the power to turn a complex task such as this into one that can be rapidly solved with linear regression.